LuxCave/bash-incremental-backup-with-tar/README.md

 # bash-incremental-backup-with-tar

-A simple script which allow you to backup content on a linux system using bash commands and tar compression.
+A simple script which allows you to backup content on a linux system using bash commands and tar compression.

 This will create incremental backup files with timestamp, and works even in mounted remote storage directories.